Prof Berit Bliesemann de Guevara

 Responsibilities

-Prof Berit Bliesemann de Guevara has held positions as Associate Dean of Research, Innovation and Knowledge Exchange of the Faculty of Art, Humanities and Social Sciences, as well as Deputy Head, Director of Research, and Director of Graduate Studies at the Department of International Politics at Aberystwyth.
-Currently, she is the departmental Research Impact Officer, Diversity Champion, and chairs the department's Diversity Working Group.
+She has previously held positions, among others, as Associate Dean of Research, Innovation and Knowledge Exchange of the Faculty of Arts, Humanities and Social Sciences (FASS), as well as Deputy Head, Director of Research and Director of Graduate Studies at the Department of International Politics.

-Berit co-edits the Nomos book series Zentrum & Peripherie.
-She is editorial board member of the Bristol University Press series Spaces of Peace, Security & Development; International Peacekeeping; Journal of Intervention & Statebuilding; Civil Wars; and the Routledge Studies in Intervention & Statebuilding.
-She is a Fellow of the Higher Education Academy and alumna of the Welsh Crucible (2015).
+Berit is editorial board member of the Bristol University Press series Spaces of Peace, Security & Development Routledge series Studies in Intervention & Statebuilding as well as the journals Civil Wars; Desafíos; International Peacekeeping; Journal of Balkan Studies; Journal of International Relations and Development; and Journal of Intervention & Statebuilding.
+She is an alumna of the Welsh Crucible (2015).

-Since 2016, Berit has mentored a number of Research Fellows at the Department, whose projects have been funded by the Economic and Social Research Council (Dr Katarina Kušić), the EU Horizon 2020 Marie Skłodowska Curie Action (Dr Katarzyna Kaczmarska, Dr Andrea Warnecke, Dr Sonia Garzón Ramirez, Dr Beatrix Futon-Campbell), the Estonian Research Council (Dr Birgit Poopuu), and the Swedish Research Council (Dr Anna Danielsson).
+Since 2016, she has mentored a number of Research Fellows at the Department, whose projects have been funded by the Economic and Social Research Council (Dr Katarina Kušić), the EU Horizon 2020 Marie Skłodowska Curie Action and UK Guarantee Funding (Dr Katarzyna Kaczmarska, Dr Andrea Warnecke, Dr Sonia Garzón Ramirez, Dr Beatrix Futak-Campbell, Dr Onyinyechukwu Durueke, Dr Dilan Okcuoglu), the Estonian Research Council (Dr Birgit Poopuu), and the Swedish Research Council (Dr Anna Danielsson).

 Office Hours (Student Contact Times)